thoughtbot/superglue/README.md

 Then, use one of the provided thunks for SPA functionality.
 For example, to selectively reload parts of your page:
 ```
-import {remote} from 'breezy/dist/action_creators'
+import {remote} from '@jho406/breezy/dist/action_creators'

 store.dispatch(remote('?_bz=header.shopping_cart'))
 ```
 The above will query for a node from `index.js.props`, and update the equivalent keypath in your store.

 Notice that by sitting on a seperate mime-type, we did not have to create any additional routes beyond our client-facing ones.
-And since the relationship between content and markup is always one-to-one, we can get away with just Integration tests.
+And since the relationship between content and markup is always one-to-one, we can get away with just integration tests.
 This means less testing, less code, and greater productivity.

 ## Installation